linan-deng/linan-deng.github.io/_pages/about.md

 # 📖 Educations
 - *2019.09 - 2025.01 (now)*.
 School of Mechanical Science and Engineering, Huazhong University of Science and Technology.
-  Supervisors: Prof. Han Ding, Prof. Ye Yuan
+  <br>Supervisors: Prof. Han Ding, Prof. Ye Yuan
 - *2018.09 - 2019.06*.
 China-EU Institute for Clean and Renewable Energy, Huazhong University of Science and Technology.
 - *2014.09 - 2018.06*.
 B.E. in Marine Engineering.
 School of Naval Architecture and Ocean Engineering, Huazhong University of Science and Technology.